SteveZhuo/bisage_geofencing/readme.md

 5. Run **sigmoid_scaling.py**, the result would be in folder **result**.
 This file applies sigmoid scaling to the outlier scores and detects outliers if any.
 It also updates the histograms built in the HBOS model if there is highly confident in-boundary signal record.

-For mall, due to the large number of signal records, we split the dataset into parts, thus additional numbering of filename (parts) in the config.py would be required here.